Description

 Essential

-• url: The address of the web page to retrieve the data from.
+. - url: The address of the web page to retrieve the data from.
 If not empty, supersedes the data attribute.
 Importing external data may be a SECURITY HOLE, use it only with the sites you trust.
-In db mode, url is the name of a local database.
-Default is empty (txp own database).
+In

-• query: XPath expression, e.g. the path of the reference nodes.
+.
+Defaults to empty (guess from data). - query: XPath expression, e.g. the path of the reference nodes.
 Defaults to the data itself, wrapped in some root.

 Auxiliary